mdl29/donkeycarLPH/doc/button/shutdown-button.md

 > 🇫🇷 **You can read this documentation in [french](doc/button/Boutton_poussoir.md)**

-Method of use for installing and using a push button to turn off a donkeycar
+Installation and usage of the push button to shutdown a donkeycar

 > ⚠️ If you using our raspberry pi image generate by ansible and packer.
 All software requirements are already installed and configured on your car.
-You should just follow our [electronic shematic](doc/schema/schema-electronique.png) for install it
+You should just follow our [electronic shematic](doc/schema/schema-electronique.png) to install it

 ## Install requirements :